-Bud & Alley’s Waterfront Restaurant Marks 35th Anniversary with Exciting Enhancements in 2021
+Bud & Alley’s Mark Anniversary with Exciting Enhancements

 Bud & Alley’s Waterfront Restaurant on Scenic Highway 30A in Seaside, Florida,—famous for its sunset celebration toasts—marks its 35th anniversary in 2021.